 Helping your clients avoid these common shoe mistakes can benefit them in the future.
 They may even avoid some of the serious injuries that sidetrack progress thanks to a simple shoe fix.
 And you get a happier, healthier client who continues to trust that you have the best fitness advice.

-Most athletic gear is pretty high-tech these days.
-It is typically made from a synthetic material, a synthetic blend, or a synthetic-natural fiber blend.
-Some people are still clinging to those old cotton sweats and t-shirts.
-It’s your job as a trainer to make sure your clients are material-smart when it comes to workout clothing.
+Most athletic gear is pretty high-tech these days, but some people are still clinging to those old cotton sweats and t-shirts.
+Help your clients get material-smart when it comes to workout clothing.
 Here’s what you need to know...

 What’s the scoop on compression gear?
 Do you use it?
 Have your clients asked about it?
 Get the rundown on what compression gear is, how it works, and what benefits it can provide.
 We’ll give you all the answers so you can inform your clients and help them decide what kind of athletic gear makes the most sense for their workouts and recovery time.